raspberrypi/usbboot/Readme.md

 not be possible to downgrade to a bootloader older than 2022-01-06 OR disable secure-boot mode.

 ### Tutorial
-Creating a secure-boot system from scratch can be quite complex.
-The [secure-boot tutorial](secure-boot-example/README.md) uses a minimal example OS image to demonstrate how the Raspberry Pi specific aspects of secure-boot work.
+Creating a secure boot system from scratch can be quite complex.
+The [secure boot tutorial](secure-boot-example/README.md) uses a minimal example OS image to demonstrate how the Raspberry Pi-specific aspects of secure boot work.

-### Host setup
+### Host Setup
 Secure boot require a 2048 bit RSA asymmetric keypair and the Python `pycrytodomex` module to sign the EEPROM config and boot image.

-#### Install Python Crypto support (the pycryptodomex module)
+#### Install Python Crypto Support (the pycryptodomex module)
 ```bash
 python3 -m pip install pycryptodomex
 # or